5/1/2025

 speaker

-David Buzucki
+David Bazzucchi

-On acceleration of human potential with AI, I'll share it in three separate areas.
-Both Roblox engineering creators on our platform and then users on our platform.
+On acceleration of human potential with AI, I'll share it in three separate areas, both Roblox engineering creators on our platform and then users on our platform.
 For both Roblox engineering as well as creators on our platform, we view AI as a human acceleration tool that will allow individuals to do more.
 I was making the metaphor I used to use a calculator.
 This is a very powerful calculator that can leverage people a lot more than a calculator.
 But I do believe we'll continue both internally as well as on our creator platform to see higher quality and more output and more creative output while still having humans in the loop.
 And I believe long term we will see people coupled with the AI they use as the overall output of that person.
 And so we're making available code generation, 3D object generation on our platform.
 Stay tuned because what I shared in my prior comments is our goal is full 3D scene creation.
 Describe the environment you would like, describe the objects in it and generate that whole thing.
 And coupled with 4D generation, non-static objects, interactive things, cars, humans, animals, things that you really can interact with rather than static objects.
-And then finally in the third segment for the experiences and games on Roblox, there's a bit of unpredictability here in what are people going to build when they have native embedded 3D generation and text generation in their experiences.
-My hope is we're going to see generative 3D fashion experiences, for example, where people describe what they would like to wear and other things within games so everyone on Roblox can be more creative.
+And then finally, in the third segment for the experiences and games on Roblox, there's a bit of unpredictability here in what are people going to build when they have native embedded 3D generation and text generation in their experiences.
+My hope is we're going to see generative 3D fashion experiences, for example, where people can describe what they would like to wear and other things within games so everyone on Roblox can be more creative.

 speaker